Did you miss the application deadlines for grad school in Canada?

 Shots have to be given at least 21 days before flying.
 Mostly, you will have to get a microchip implanted (if not already done), the rabies shots, and have your vet fill out the health certificate which you should be able to obtain from the UK government site.

-It is extremely important to check the pet requirements for any airline that you’ve booked with (or plan to book with) as well!
+It is extremely important to check the pet requirements for any airline that you’ve booked with (or plan to book with)!
 Many, if not all airlines are prevented from allowing pets in the cabin when landing in the UK.
 As these are long flights, being in the cargo area can be quite traumatic for animals.

 If you do plan to go home in between semester breaks, or during the summertime, your time apart will actually be shorter than you think.
 The structure of UK semesters and breaks typically allows for longer breaks every 4 months or so.
 It’s still a long time, but you won’t necessarily be away for your entire degree!